What is an esophagostomy tube?

 An esophagostomy tube is a small rubber tube that is surgically inserted into the esophagus (the muscular tube that transports food from the mouth to the stomach) through the skin of the neck.
 The esophagostomy tube allows food to be delivered to the stomach, by-passing the mouth and pharynx (back of the throat).
 This type of feeding tube is not placed directly into the stomach.

-An esophagostomy tube is placed in cats that have jaw fractures or other mouth injuries that prevent normal or adequate eating, or in cats with diseases that have anorexia as a symptom and will not eat enough on their own.
+An esophagostomy tube is placed in dogs that have jaw fractures or other mouth injuries that prevent normal or adequate eating, or in dogs with diseases that have anorexia as a symptom and will not eat enough on their own.
 Your veterinarian will let you know when it should be removed.

-How do I feed my cat through the tube?
+How do I feed my dog through the tube?

-- Prepare the food by combining the recommended canned diet with the recommended amount of water in a blender.
-Some foods do not need to be diluted.
-Run the blender at high speed until the food is uniformly mixed.
+- Place one can of the recommended diet with the recommended amount of water in a blender.
+Run the blender at the high speed until the food is uniformly mixed.

 - After mixing, if needed, pour the food through a kitchen strainer to remove any chunks or clumps of unblended food.

-- Flush the tube with 5 mL of lukewarm water to ensure it is not clogged.
-Stop if the cat coughs or gags, and contact the clinic.
+- Flush the tube with 5-10 mL of lukewarm water to ensure it is not clogged.
+Stop if the dog coughs or gags. and contact the veterinary clinic.

-- Using the syringe provided, inject the prescribed amount of food mixture into your cat's feeding tube.
+- Using the feeding syringe provided, inject the prescribed amount of food mixture into your dog's feeding tube.
 Inject the food slowly, about 1 mL per second.
-Elevate your cat's front feet so that the food easily goes into the stomach.
+Elevate your dog's front feet so the food goes easily into the stomach.
 Giving the food too quickly can cause vomiting.

-- Contact your veterinary hospital if you experience any difficulty when feeding your cat through its esophagostomy tube.
+- Contact your veterinary hospital if you experience any difficulty when feeding your dog through its esophagostomy tube.

-- Medications may also be delivered directly through the feeding tube and followed with water.
+- Medications may also be delivered directly through the feeding tube and followed with water, as above.

 - To prevent infection, the tube site (stoma) should be cleaned daily with a cleanser recommended by your veterinarian.
 Change the soft neck wrap or bandage as recommended by your veterinarian.